Skip to main content

 Placebo group: 28.1% (mean)

-Additional safety endpoints included clinical laboratory parameters, vital signs, electrocardiograms, and hospitalizations due to a cardiopulmonary indication.4
+Additional safety endpoints included clinical laboratory parameters, vital signs, electrocardiograms, and hospitalizations due to a cardiopulmonary indication.5

-6MWD=6-minute walk distance; AE=adverse event; CHP=chronic hypersensitivity pneumonitis; CPFE=combined pulmonary fibrosis and emphysema; CT=computed tomography; CTD=connective tissue disease; DLCO=diffusing capacity of the lung for carbon monoxide; IIP=idiopathic interstitial pneumonia; ILD=interstitial lung disease; IPF=idiopathic pulmonary fibrosis; LVEF=left ventricular ejection fraction; NT-proBNP=N-terminal pro−B-type natriuretic peptide; PAH=pulmonary arterial hypertension; PFT=pulmonary function test; PH=pulmonary hypertension; SpO2=saturation of peripheral capillary oxygenation; V/Q=ventilation/perfusion; WHO=World Health Organization; WU=Wood units.
+6MWD=6-minute walk distance; AE=adverse event; CHP=chronic hypersensitivity pneumonitis; CPFE=combined pulmonary fibrosis and emphysema; CT=computed tomography; CTD=connective tissue disease; DLCO=diffusing capacity of the lung for carbon monoxide; FVC=forced vital capacity; IIP=idiopathic interstitial pneumonia; ILD=interstitial lung disease; IPF=idiopathic pulmonary fibrosis; LVEF=left ventricular ejection fraction; NT-proBNP=N-terminal pro−B-type natriuretic peptide; OLE=open-label extension; PAH=pulmonary arterial hypertension; PCWP=pulmonary capillary wedge pressure; PFT=pulmonary function test; PH=pulmonary hypertension; RCT=randomized controlled trial; SpO2=saturation of peripheral capillary oxygenation; V/Q=ventilation/perfusion; WHO=World Health Organization; WU=Wood units.